malramsay64/phd-thesis/03_Dynamics/results.md

 scale.](../Projects/Dynamics/figures/non_gaussian.svg){width=80% #fig:non-gaussian}

-As the temperature decreases from 2.5 to 1.30, the maximum value of non-gaussian parameter increases, demonstrating an increase in the dynamic heterogeneities, that is, there is a big difference between the fastest and the slowest particles.
+As the temperature decreases from 2.5 to 1.30, the maximum value of non-Gaussian parameter increases, demonstrating an increase in the dynamic heterogeneities, that is, there is a big difference between the fastest and the slowest particles.